 This region encompasses the northwest quarter of the province and hosts a diversity of animals, fish, and birds.

 Black bear hunting is excellent in the region and Dall’s sheep can be found in the northwest corner, with fanin and Stone sheep found further east and south.
 Some of the best moose hunting in the province can also be found in the Northwest.
 All of the high mountains have resident mountain goat populations.
 Caribou are common in the north half of the region.
 There are major salmon watersheds as well, with some of the finest salmon and trout angling in the world.
 You can also fish for char and greylings.

 7A North Central

-Northern guides conduct business in British Columbia between the eastern slopes of the Rocky Mountains, south of Dawson Creek, north to the Yukon border and over the divide into “the Rocky Mountain Trench”.
-Within this vast area, sportsmen are able to pursue the majestic stone sheep in the mountainous terrain north of the Peace River; while Rocky Mountain bighorns are well established among the mountains of the Alberta/BC border.
-Moose, mule deer, wolf, grizzly and black bear are harvested throughout most of the areas
+Northern guides conduct business in British Columbia between the eastern slopes of the Rocky Mountains, south of Dawson Creek, north to the Yukon border and over the divide into the Rocky Mountain Trench.
+Within this vast area, sportspeople are able to pursue the majestic stone sheep in the mountainous terrain north of the Peace River, while Rocky Mountain bighorns are well established among the mountains of the Alberta/BC border.
+Moose, mule deer, wolf and black bear are harvested throughout most of the areas.

-Yukon, formerly Yukon Territory, territory of northwestern Canada, an area of rugged mountains and high plateaus.
-It is bounded by the Northwest Territories to the east, by British Columbia to the south, and by the U.S. state of Alaska to the west, and it extends northward above the Arctic Circle to the Beaufort Sea.
+Yukon, formerly Yukon Territory, is located in northwestern Canada, an area of rugged mountains and high plateaus.
+It is bound by the Northwest Territories to the east, by British Columbia to the south, and by the U.S. state of Alaska to the west, and it extends northward above the Arctic Circle to the Beaufort Sea.
 The capital is Whitehorse.